 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
 Dr. Janette is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.

-If you have any further questions about Facial Trauma treatments, or wish to schedule an appointment, please call our office: San Luis Obispo Office Phone Number 805-541-5611.
+If you have any further questions about Facial Trauma treatments, or wish to schedule an appointment, please call our office: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.